TechsCode-Team/UltraPunishmentsWiki/3-DiscordIntegration/4-Final.md

 # Final actions
-Once you have setup the discord bot ID and the Guild ID you can now follow the steps below.\n
+Once you have setup the discord bot ID and the Guild ID you can now follow the steps below.

 The only thing left to do is to enter the Ultra Punish settings to configure the channels for the punishments and reports.\n